mehulchopraAvalara/datatable/README.md

 import AvTableRoute from '../mixins/av-table-route';

 export default Ember.Route.extend(AvTableRoute, {
+  //in case of multiple inheritance, make sure that AvTableRoute is the last one in the list of multiple super classes,
+  // to ensure that the appropriate hooks from the other super classes also get called

   model() {
-    this._super(...arguments); //very imp! for the av-datatable magic to kick in const { orderBy, skip } = this.get('tableParams');
+    this._super(...arguments); //very imp! for the av-table magic to kick in const { orderBy, skip } = this.get('tableParams');
     const max = 3;